-From 24 February 2014, certain prosecutors have been able to enter into deferred prosecution agreements ("DPAs") with cooperating corporates.
+From 24 February 2014, certain prosecutors have been able to enter into DPAs with cooperating corporates.
 DPAs are agreements between prosecutors and corporate defendants that proceedings for alleged offences of economic crime will be stayed and eventually discontinued provided the corporate complies with certain conditions (which will usually include the imposition of a substantial financial penalty and will, in many cases, also involve other remedial measures and/or the appointment of a monitor).
 Whether a DPA is appropriate is decided by reference to relatively detailed prosecutorial guidance and its proposed terms are the product of negotiations between the prosecutor and the cooperating corporate, although the DPA itself requires the approval of the Court.
-Whilst no DPA has yet been concluded with any cooperating corporate defendant, the SFO has publicly stated that it has a number under consideration.
-Nevertheless, the SFO has also stated that a DPA is not a "short-cut to corporate prosecutions", that they will not be appropriate in every case and that the SFO remains, first and foremost, a prosecution agency.18